Apple Store: Work environment

-According to an April 2022 press release, over 70 percent of the eligible employees in the Apple Store located in the Cumberland Mall in Atlanta, Georgia, have signified interest in unionizing.
+According to an April 2022 press release, over 70 percent of the eligible employees at the Cumberland Mall Apple Store in Atlanta, Georgia, were interested in unionizing.
 The employees asked for a $28 per hour wage, better benefits, and profit-sharing.
-If successful, the effort would make the store the first unionized Apple retail store in the United States.
+However, the Towson Town Center Apple Store in Towson, Maryland, became the first store to join a union in June 2022.
+In April 2026, Apple announced the Towson store would be closing in June.
+Apple blamed the closing on declining mall business conditions; the union voiced its suspicions of a disguised attempt to bust the union.